Maketto-maker/http-comparator/README.md

 - Fetches URL pairs (A vs B) from `urls.txt`
 - Sends realistic browser-like headers; supports HTTP/2
 - Uses separate cookies for A and B from `cookies.txt`
+- **NEW: OAuth2 token refresh flow support** - automatically follows OAuth2 redirects and handles login forms
+- **NEW: Automatic login** - can submit login credentials when login forms are detected
+- **NEW: Login status checking** - dedicated mode to verify authentication status
 - Optionally sets `Referer` headers (per A/B) and computes `Sec-Fetch-Site`
 - Extracts `#dropmenu` and compares newline-joined inner texts of all `a` tags
 - Prints a result table and diffs for failures